Virginia Beach Child Custody Lawyers Balance Your Concerns With Virginia’s Child Custody Laws

 Because there is nothing more important to you than the welfare and happiness of your children, it is essential that you understand issues of child custody in Virginia and how Virginia courts make decisions related to parenting including legal custody, physical custody and visitation arrangements.

-Understanding Virginia Child Custody Guidelines
+Understanding Virginia's Child Custody Laws

 - Sole or joint legal custody

 - Shared physical custody